 Ready to gain practical hands-on experience and hone skills that will benefit you throughout your life?
 An internship or training program in the United States will make you a better student and employee, cultivate your entrepreneurial and innovative spirit, and will help foster skills that are highly prized by employers across the globe.
-Here are some specific benefits to living and interning in the U.S.:
+A study by Erasmus discovered that people who pursue internships or study abroad are half as likely to face long-term unemployment as those who don't.
+Erasmus also found that 92% of employers surveyed were looking for the transversal skills - such as problem solving, curiosity, and confidence - that participants gain through these programs.
+So what are some specific benefits to living and interning in the U.S.?

 Advanced skills in your industry